jsnedeco/mlflow-server-proxy/README.md

 ##  🤹‍Setup

-The environment variable `MLFLOW_STORE` has to be set as backend storage for MLFlow to log models and artifacts.
-Default is `/tmp`
+The environment variable `MLFLOW_STORE` has to be set as backend storage for MLFlow to log models and artifacts locally.

 This environment variable is then used in setting server uri while using MLFlow in your code as below: